 Inflammatory bowel disease (IBD)

-One in 200 Australians, including up to 10,000 children, suffer from inflammatory bowel disease (IBD) – an incurable painful and disruptive disease that often requires hospitalisation and surgery.
+Inflammatory bowel disease (IBD) affects one in 250 people aged between five and 40, including up to 10,000 children.
+It is an incurable painful and disruptive disease that often requires hospitalisation and surgery.
 In rare cases, it can be life threatening.

 What is IBD?